 Pour the mixture into the prepared loaf pan and bake!
 It should take 45-55 minutes.
 If it’s getting too browned in the top, cover the pan with foil for the last 10-15 minutes.

-Let it cool and then slice!
+Let it cool on a wire rack and then slice!
 Enjoy, enjoy, enjoy!